nicolasanelli/c-language-book-system/README.md

 For Windows users, just double click on executable program.

 ## How to use
-Considering that this system was developed in C, the use is around choosing options by tiping a number of the option, then pressing Enter key to confirm.
+Considering that this system was developed in C, the use is around choosing options by typing a number of the option, then pressing Enter key to confirm.

 ## Things to increase